ShashiS07/InsuredMine/README.md

 - To create account => use - "localhost:4000/createaccount"

 - To get all the accounts => use - "localhost:4000/getaccounts"

+- To get account by id  => use - "localhost:4000/getaccounts/:id"

 -- send id in params for updating and deleting.